Kurento/kurento/source/user/writing_modules.rst

 * `Debian Building Tutorial <https://wiki.debian.org/BuildingTutorial>`__
 * `Debian Policy Manual <https://www.debian.org/doc/debian-policy/index.html>`__

 **Alternatively**, it is also possible to just build the module and manually copy its binary files to the destination system.
-You can then define the following environment variables in the file ``/etc/default/kurento``, to instruct KMS about where the plugin files have been copied:
+You can then define the following environment variables in the file ``/etc/default/kurento``, to instruct Kurento about where the plugin files have been copied:

 .. code-block:: shell

    KURENTO_MODULES_PATH="$KURENTO_MODULES_PATH /path/to/module"
    GST_PLUGIN_PATH="$GST_PLUGIN_PATH /path/to/module"

-KMS will then add these paths to the path lookup it performs at startup, when looking for all available plugins.
+Kurento will then add these paths to the path lookup it performs at startup, when looking for all available plugins.

 When ready, you should **verify the module installation**.
-Run KMS twice, with the ``--version`` and ``--list`` arguments.
+Run Kurento twice, with the ``--version`` and ``--list`` arguments.
 The former shows a list of all installed modules and their versions, while the latter prints a list of all the actual *MediaObject* Factories that clients can invoke with the JSON-RPC API.
 Your own module should show up in both lists:

 .. code-block:: shell-session
    :emphasize-lines: 7,12,13